Grand Jury Approves First Charges In Mueller's Russia Investigation

 The Justice Department charged Donald Trump's former campaign chairman and a top aide with "conspiracy against the United States," "conspiracy to launder money" and other charges on Monday morning.

-Paul Manafort and his assistant, Rick Gates, turned themselves in to the FBI on Monday morning in response to the first charges in special counsel Robert Mueller's investigation into Russian interference in last year's election.
+Paul Manafort and his assistant, Rick Gates, turned themselves in to the FBI on Monday morning in response to the first charges in Justice Department special counsel Robert Mueller's investigation into Russian interference in last year's election.

 Manafort, dressed in a dark suit and blue tie, appeared at the FBI's Washington field office just after 8 a.m. with his lawyer.
 He was escorted into the building by an FBI agent.

 A spokesman for the special counsel declined to comment to NPR.

-The White House had no comment on Monday morning.
+President Trump said on Twitter that the charges against Manafort and Gates stemmed from actions that took place before they joined the Trump campaign.

+Sorry, but this is years ago, before Paul Manafort was part of the Trump campaign.
+But why aren't Crooked Hillary & the Dems the focus?????— Donald J. Trump (@realDonaldTrump) October 30, 2017

 The Justice Department released its indictment a little later on Monday morning.
 It contains 12 counts: "conspiracy against the United States, conspiracy to launder money, unregistered agent of a foreign principal, false and misleading FARA statements, false statements, and seven counts of failure to file reports of foreign bank and financial accounts."